 This model primarily contains information to identify the device (e.g. manufacturer, model, serial number) as well as the version of software running on the device.
+The Modbus address of this model is 40000.
+Table 32, "Common Model Points" describes the points of the Common Model as implemented in the BMS.
 A full description of the Common Model can be found in the SunSpec specification bundle.